-In endoscopic imaging, acute gastritis will present as edematous gastric mucosa and leukocytes infiltrating the mucosa and possibly superficial mucosa defects.
-In cases of more severe defects meaning erosions, this is referred to as erosive gastritis.
+In endoscopic imaging, acute gastritis will present as edematous gastric mucosa, leukocytes infiltrating the mucosa, and possibly superficial mucosa defects.
+In cases of more severe defects such as erosions, this is referred to as erosive gastritis.
 One of the most feared complications of erosive gastritis is bleeding.

 Treating acute gastritis

 To eliminate exogenous toxic substances is the most important measure when treating acute gastritis.
 Fasting and bed rest may be a reasonable approach as well, followed by a light diet – coffee, alcohol, and other irritants to the mucosa must be avoided by the patient under any circumstances.
 Taking proton pump inhibitors until the symptoms subside is an option.
 Furthermore, antiemetic therapy for the treatment of nausea and spasmolytic medications are available as well.
 Herbal products made from chamomile, yarrow, licorice root, balm, etc. may also promote healing.

 Acute gastritis, without complications, should heal on its own within a few days, which differs from the chronic form of gastritis.

 In cases of chronic gastritis, it is possible that there are no clinical symptoms.
 Frequently, symptoms such as upper abdominal pain, bloating, and halitosis are rather non-specific.

 Classifying chronic gastritis according to the ABC classification

 This type of chronic gastritis is found in the gastric corpus and cardia, and shows the formation of autoantibodies to gastric parietal cells and the intrinsic factor: